Get a glimpse into life as the Vanderbilts this holiday season

 The sprawling Biltmore mansion in Asheville, North Carolina, built by George Vanderbilt in the 1890s, is as close to a castle as we have in the United States.
 It is mind-bogglingly huge: 250 rooms over more than 178,000 square feet — that’s over four acres of floor space in the house alone.

 With 101 bedrooms and 45 bathrooms, the French Renaissance chateau-style mansion took six years to build.
 It boasts an indoor swimming pool, bowling alley, massive library with more than 10,000 volumes, and many riches in antiques and artwork.
-It’s also part of a much larger estate that sprawls across 8,000 acres and includes a village with shops, restaurants and a winery.
+It’s also part of a much larger estate that sprawls across 8,000 acres and includes a village with shops, restaurants, and a winery.

 Tis the Season

 While Biltmore makes for an incredible visit at any time, it’s especially enchanting during the Christmas holiday season.
-After winding down two miles of drive from the estate’s main entrance, the first glimpse that you get of the three-story manse is jaw-dropping always — and between early November and early January it’s pure magic, with the soft glow of luminaries along the drive, twinkling lights on the huge Norway spruce tree on the front lawn, and dozens of Christmas trees throughout the home.
+After winding down two miles of a drive from the estate’s main entrance, the first glimpse that you get of the three-story manse is jaw-dropping always — and between early November and early January, it’s pure magic, with the soft glow of luminaries along the drive, twinkling lights on the huge Norway spruce tree on the front lawn, and dozens of Christmas trees throughout the home.

 My daytime tour through Biltmore House in November gave me not only the stories behind its creation, and the look inside such an incredible home (the largest in America), but it also felt even more special with flickering candles and crackling fires in the hearth in almost every room.
-In the massive banquet hall, one of the first rooms that you encounter on a self-guided tour, a docent with a group of schoolchildren explained the process, and excitement, that staff members have decorating the home for the holidays.
+In the massive banquet hall, one of the first rooms that you encounter on a self-guided tour, a docent with a group of schoolchildren explained the process, and excitement, that staff members have decorated the home for the holidays.

-The towering Christmas tree at one end of the dining room is laden with wrapped gift boxes not only under its boughs, but placed on its branches throughout the tree.
+The towering Christmas tree at one end of the dining room is laden with wrapped gift boxes not only under its boughs but placed on its branches throughout the tree.
 The guide explained that this is exactly the way the tree would have been done during George Vanderbilt’s residence here with his family.
 In that Gilded Age of the late 1800s and early 1900s, presents were placed throughout the tree.

 Christmas Visit Itinerary